Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 ├── persistence/

-│ └── OrderJpaAdapter.java
+│ └── OrderJpaAdapter.kt

 └── external/

-└── PaymentGatewayAdapter.java
+└── PaymentGatewayAdapter.kt

 // Inbound Port (Use Case Interface)

-public interface CreateOrderUseCase {
+interface CreateOrderUseCase {

 }